 All of us are searching to find more meaning in our precious, short time on this crazy, beautiful, mysterious planet we all share.

-Once you start to break ‘Travel to change the world’ down as a concept, you’ll soon realise that there are so many simple things you can do to enrich the lives of others and enhance your personal experiences on your travels.
+Once you start to break ‘Travel to change the world’ down as a concept, you’ll soon realise that you can do so many simple things to enrich the lives of others and enhance your personal experiences on your travels.

 “My feeling about seeing the world is that it’s going to change you, just from the very fact of being out there and meeting people from different cultures and different ways of life.”Ewan McGregor

-Delving deeper and learning about the societies and rituals of the places you visit with a few words of the local language are easy wins for everyone.
+Delving deeper and learning about the societies and rituals of the places you visit with a few local language words are easy wins for everyone.

 How about being open and smiling at locals when you travel?
 (Sounds obvious – Amazing how many people aren’t).
 Take time to listen, chat and connect with people (They’ll also learn something about you and where you’re from).